Cirkit Designer Logo

 Introduction

 The LTC 3780 is a high-efficiency DC-DC converter capable of operating as both a buck (step-down) and boost (step-up) regulator.
-It is designed to provide a stable output voltage from a varying input voltage, making it ideal for applications where the input voltage can fluctuate above or below the desired output voltage.
-This versatility makes the LTC 3780 a popular choice for battery-powered systems, energy harvesting applications, and automotive electronics.
+It is designed to provide a stable output voltage from a varying input voltage, making it ideal for applications where the input voltage may fluctuate above or below the desired output voltage.
+This versatility makes the LTC 3780 a popular choice for battery-powered devices, solar power systems, automotive electronics, and other scenarios requiring efficient voltage regulation.

 Explore Projects Built with LTC 3780 AUTO DC BUCK BOOST